"THE FAILED AMBUSH"

 response to a call from a store employee.
 The robbers were tying up and handcuffing store employees

 when Hawkins was shot.
-Ironically, this incident had taken place at the spot where the failed ambush
+Ironically, this incident had taken place near the spot where the failed ambush

 of Bonnie and Clyde had taken place back in 1933.
 Below is a Google Earth aerial map of the area.